jmyers0022/api_wrapper_skeleton/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jmyers0022/api_wrapper_skeleton.
+Bug reports, feature requests, and contributions are welcome on GitHub at https://github.com/jmyers0022/api_wrapper_skeleton.

 ## License